stefanospetrakis/ics_field/README.md

 INTRODUCTION
 ------------

-The Calendar Download module provides a field type, alonng with a widget and a formatter that, when added to a node and combined with a Datetime field can be used for providing *.ics (iCalendar) files that can be used with an email/calendar client program.
+The ICS Field module provides a field type, along with a widget and a formatter that, when added to a node and combined with a Datetime field can be used for providing *.ics (iCalendar) files that can be used with an email/calendar client program.